Newfoundland and Labrador Resident Definition

 A student’s residency definition for the purposes of applying appropriate tuition fees will normally be determined at the time the student first applies to Memorial and will remain in place until the student completes a degree or graduate diploma from Memorial.
 Should a student apply for a subsequent degree or graduate diploma at Memorial, the residency status will be reassessed.

 Newfoundland and Labrador resident definition

-The applicant must be a citizen or permanent resident of Canada and must meet at least one of the following four criteria:
+The applicant must be a citizen of Canada and must meet at least one of the following four criteria:

 - The applicant has attended a Newfoundland and Labrador high school within the two years prior to the semester which admission is sought.
 This includes those students who are deemed to have met Newfoundland and Labrador high school requirements through other equivalent means (e.g. homeschooling).